Mondego/SourcererCC/README.md

 ```

 ##### The parameter order is:
-1: Input Folder (will search recurisvely)
+ 1. Input Folder (will search recurisvely)
-2: Block file (output).
+ 2. Block file (output).
 This is the parsed output file.
-3: Header file (output).
+ 3. Header file (output).
 This is the bookkeeping file.
-4: Granularity (functions or blocks(only for Java)).
+ 4. Granularity (functions or blocks(only for Java)).
 A function is a Java method or a C function.
 A block is  a code snippet within curly braces -`{}`.
-5: Language (cpp, java, and c)
+ 5. Language (cpp, java, and c)
-6: minTokens
+ 6. minTokens
-7: maxtokens
+ 7. maxtokens
-8: minLines
+ 8. minLines
-9: maxLines
+ 9. maxLines
+ 10. leave it as false
+ 11. leave it as false
-10.11.12: leave them as false
+ 12. leave it as false
-13: # of threads
+ 13. # of threads

 setting the minTokens/minLines = 0 means no bottom limit, setting maxTokens/maxLines = 0 means no upper limit.